2008 United States presidential election in Michigan: By congressional district

-Barack Obama carried 12 of the 15 congressional districts in Michigan, including three districts held by Republicans.
+Barack Obama carried 12 of the 15 congressional districts, including four held by Republicans.

 Electors

 Technically the voters of Michigan cast their ballots for electors: representatives to the Electoral College.
 Michigan is allocated 17 electors because it has 15 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 17 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all 17 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All 17 were pledged to Obama and Biden: